FAQs About Forensic Accountancy and POCA

 When should I instruct a forensic accountant in a criminal case?

-Do you work on legally aided cases?
+Do you accept legally aided instructions?

 How do I get a quote for forensic accountancy services?